v8/v8.dev/src/features/regexp-v-flag.md

 const re = /…/v;
 ```

 The `v` flag can be combined with existing regular expression flags, with one notable exception.
-The `v` flag enables all the good parts of the `u` flag, but with additional features and improvements.
+The `v` flag enables all the good parts of the `u` flag, but with additional features and improvements — some of which are backwards-incompatible with the `u` flag.
 Crucially, `v` is a completely separate mode from `u` rather than a complementary one.
 For this reason, the `v` and `u` flags cannot be combined — trying to use both flags on the same regular expression results in an error.
 The only valid options are: either use `u`, or use `v`, or use neither `u` nor `v`.
 But since `v` is the most feature-complete option, that choice is easily made…

 Let’s dig into the new functionality!